 The superintendent shall ensure that this policy is posted on the corporation's Internet website and annually disseminate this policy to all parents who have children enrolled in a school within the corporation.
+This may be done through the distribution of student handbooks.
 The Director of Social and Student Services shall ensure that notice of the corporation's policy appears in the student handbooks and all other corporation publications that set forth the comprehensive rules, procedures, and standards for schools within the corporation.